 It all starts with root.
-The term is used in Linux environment and it can mean the most base folder in your directory (folder) structure.
+The term is used in the Linux environment and it can mean the most base folder in your directory (folder) structure.
 You can not go lower than that.
 This is the base where you can only go “up”.
-In Windows environment that would mean “My computer”.
+In a Windows environment that would mean “My computer”.
 You couldn’t go “back” from there since you are at the beginning or bottom, depends on how you imagine directory structure.
-But root can also be referred as a super user.
+But root can also be referred to as a super user.
 If you are “root” in Linux world means that you have certain privileges normal user does not have, like writing and copying in system folders that are protected from users ignorance (safety reasons).

 This is exactly what you want (root access) on your phone, if you want to change behavior that is predetermined and locked by default.
 There are many things you can change right out of the box, such as desktop background, sometimes font, lock screen wallpaper, ringtones etc., but there is a ton of additional stuff you can mod when rooted.
 Root access is also needed for certain applications that need deeper system access.
 There are many useful apps like that, out there.